-When you’re looking for a bed frame, you don’t have to choose between comfort and practicality the way you sometimes have to if you’re buying new clothes.
-Today, manufacturers give you plenty of options when you’re choosing a bed frame so you can enjoy the best of both worlds.
+When looking for a bed frame, you don’t have to choose between comfort and practicality the way you sometimes have to if you’re buying new clothes.
+Today, manufacturers give you plenty of options when choosing a bed frame so you can enjoy the best of both worlds.

 Knowing when to replace your bed frame